samsarge/presenter-rails/README.md

   With a naming convention based approach, easily define presenter classes to clean up your models and views, handling method delegation based on instance variable & file naming.

-  This should hopefully mean you can just use instances of a presenter in place of model instances throughout your app without effecting any behaviour - as you can still call your custom model methods and active record methods on the presenter objects.
+  This should hopefully mean you can just use presenter objects in place of model objects throughout your app without effecting any behaviour - as you can still call your custom model methods and active record methods on the presenter objects.